-Induction is required for all adult supervisors on emergency procedures (e.g. location of first aid support and equipment, evacuation assembly points) and safety procedures (e.g. identification of ingestion hazards, safe
+Induction is required for all adult supervisors on emergency procedures (e.g. location of first aid support and equipment, evacuation assembly points) and safety procedures (e.g. identification of ingestion hazards, safe casting).
+If the activity is conducted at an off-site facility, induction is to be informed by advice provided in consultation with expertise at the location (e.g. Marine park rangers).
+Instruction is required for students and adult supervisors on correct techniques (e.g. correct set-up and operation of equipment, safe handling).
+Teacher demonstrations are recommended to exemplify safe and hygienic practices and techniques.
+When conducting fieldwork, participants must receive prior instruction on potential hazards (e.g. fragile banks, back casting, oyster hazards), basic first aid procedures for biological hazards (e.g. blue bottle stings, midge bites), appropriate behaviours to help keep themselves safe during the activity (e.g. remain in an appropriate depth of water) and the process if lost or separated from the group.
+Consent Parent consent is required for all activities conducted off-site and for extreme risk activities conducted on- site.

-User: akerr18

-The activity requirements have been met and any additional requirements for the activity are included below or attached. \square Parent consent is required for all activities conducted off-site and for extreme risk activities conducted onsite.
 It is strongly recommended for high risk activities conducted on-site.
-Consent When conducting fieldwork, participants must receive prior instruction on potential hazards (e.g. fragile banks, back casting, oyster hazards), basic first aid procedures for biological hazards (e.g. blue bottle stings, midge bites), appropriate behaviours to help keep themselves safe during the activity (e.g. remain in an appropriate depth of water) and the process if lost or separated from the group.
-Instruction is required for students and adult supervisors on correct techniques (e.g. correct set-up and operation of equipment, safe handling).
-Teacher demonstrations are recommended to exemplify safe and hygienic practices and techniques. casting).
-If the activity is conducted at an off-site facility, induction is to be informed by advice provided in consultation with expertise at the location (e.g. Marine park rangers).
+The activity requirements have been met and any additional requirements for the activity are included below or attached. \checkmark Nudgee Beach Environmental Education Centre has a current Marine Park Permit for Educational Purposes.